Find the Best Deals on Expensive Items

 Find the Best Deal

 - Consider used.
-You often can locate deals on lightly used items such as televisions, furniture, and appliances on online bulletin boards such as craigslist or eBay.
+You often can locate deals on lightly used items such as televisions, furniture and appliances online.

 - Comparison shop.
-Browse for the lowest price online at sites such as overstock.com.
+Browse for the lowest price online using various sources.

 - Try bargaining.
 Make an offer on an item instead of accepting the stated price.